stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 In the original dataset, both the “Coffee Type Name” and “Roast Type Name” columns contained text that was made up of the abbreviation of just three letters. <br>
 To enhance clarity and simplicity, I created two new columns with the full names for each entry in the "Coffee Type" and "Roast Type" columns. <br>

 Additionally, I introduced a “Loyalty Card?” column to clearly identify which customers are loyalty members.
 This allows for further analysis of whether loyalty members spend more or purchase more frequently than non-members.
-Once again, I used XLOOKUP for this process. <br>
+Once again, I used XLOOKUP to complete this process. <br>

 Finally, I performed a duplicate check and confirmed that no duplicates were found. <br>